-In 2020, environmental samples were analyzed by five contract analytical laboratories, whose selection is discussed in Section 9.3.1.
-All samples were analyzed according to EPA-approved methods or by standard industry methods where no EPA methods are available.
+In 2021, environmental samples were analyzed by six contract analytical laboratories, whose selection is discussed in Section 9.3.1.
+All samples were analyzed according to EPA-approved methods or by standard industry methods where no EPA methods are available (e.g., for tolyltriazole).
 In addition, field sampling technicians performed field monitoring for parameters such as conductivity, dissolved oxygen, pH, temperature, and turbidity.